misunderstoodgiraffe/SGN/README.md

 -Navigates to Home.
 -Shows online/offline friends

+Dashboard:
+-FRIENDS:
+  -display your friends that are online/offline
+-GAMES:
+  -display all the games you own on steam

 User Update:
--clicking on fb picture on top left corner brings to profile page -"edit" edits your profile.
+-Clicking on your fb profile picture on the left -edits your profile.

-Nav: Find Friends | Gaming News
-Home: Friends Activity (based on last login) -> Profiles
+-fetch profile button: retrieves avatar + gamer tag + list of 10 games -save game data: saves the game data that you retrieved into the DB
+-save: saves the inputted data into db (steamId, email, given name, username)

 User login:
 User Login button -> Sign in w/ FB -> Navigate to Home